NexaAI/nexa-sdk/CLI.md

 ### Convert and quantize a Hugging Face Model to GGUF

+Additional package `nexa-gguf` is required to run this command.

+You can install it by `pip install "nexaai[convert]"` or `pip install nexa-gguf`.

 ```
 nexa convert HF_MODEL_PATH [ftype] [output_file]
 usage: nexa convert [-h] [-t NTHREAD] [--convert_type CONVERT_TYPE] [--bigendian] [--use_temp_file] [--no_lazy]